Magnetic reconnection: Fundamental principles

-Dungey coined the term "reconnection" because he initially envisaged field lines of the inflow topology breaking and then joining together again in the outflow topology.
+Dungey coined the term "reconnection" because he initially envisaged field lines of the inflow topology breaking and then joining again in the outflow topology.
 However, this means that magnetic monopoles would exist, albeit for a very limited period, which would violate Maxwell's equation that the divergence of the field is zero.
 However, by considering the evolution through the separatrix topology, the need to invoke magnetic monopoles is avoided.
 Global numerical MHD models of the magnetosphere, which use the equations of ideal MHD, still simulate magnetic reconnection even though it is a breakdown of ideal MHD.
 The reason is close to Dungey's original thoughts: at each time step of the numerical model the equations of ideal MHD are solved at each grid point of the simulation to evaluate the new field and plasma conditions.
 The magnetic field lines then have to be re-traced.
 The tracing algorithm makes errors at thin current sheets and joins field lines up by threading the current sheet where they were previously aligned with the current sheet.
 This is often called "numerical resistivity" and the simulations have predictive value because the error propagates according to a diffusion equation.

 A current problem in plasma physics is that observed reconnection happens much faster than predicted by MHD in high Lundquist number plasmas (i.e. fast magnetic reconnection).
 Solar flares, for example, proceed 13–14 orders of magnitude faster than a naive calculation would suggest, and several orders of magnitude faster than current theoretical models that include turbulence and kinetic effects.
 One possible mechanism to explain the discrepancy is that the electromagnetic turbulence in the boundary layer is sufficiently strong to scatter electrons, raising the plasma's local resistivity.
 This would allow the magnetic flux to diffuse faster.